 A clear statement

-EDR alone is based on a "presumption of breach" - it acts after the attacker has entered.
-EDR solutions are based on post-execution remediation, meaning that attackers are already in the network when alerts go up.
+EDR alone is based on a "presumption of compromise"—it acts after the attacker has gained access.
+EDR solutions rely on post-incident remediation, which means that attackers are already inside the network by the time alerts are triggered.

-A BDU without MDR = A smoke detector without firefighters.
+An EDR without an MDR = a smoke detector without firefighters.

 Our strategic recommendation for SMEs